How to Prepare

 The CFT is a 300-point test with an emphasis on functional fitness related to operational demands.
 Males and females perform the same exercises but are scored differently, and adjustments are also made for age.
 Passing the CFT is an annual requirement for all Marines.
 Performance on the test directly impacts every Marine's career, as CFT scores are used to tabulate Composite Scores used for promotions.

 A timed, 880-yard course that tests each Marine's endurance.

-- The maximum score for males is 2:45
+- The maximum time for males is 2:45 minutes

-- The maximum score for females is 3:23
+- The maximum time for females is 3:23 minutes

 Marines must lift a 30-pound ammo can overhead, until elbows lock out, as many times as possible.